Active Substance: apixaban

 Eliquis was effective at preventing blood clots in the veins following a hip or knee replacement.
 In patients undergoing a hip replacement, 1.4% of the patients who completed treatment with Eliquis (27 out of 1,949) had a clotting event or died from any cause, compared with 3.9% (74 out of 1,917) of the patients taking enoxaparin.
 In patients undergoing a knee replacement, the corresponding numbers were 15% (147 out of 976) for Eliquis compared with 24% (243 out of 997) for enoxaparin.

-Eliquis was also shown to be effective in preventing strokes and arterial blood clots.
+Eliquis was also shown to be effective in preventing strokes and arterial blood clots in patients with atrial fibrillation.
 In the study comparing Eliquis with warfarin, 1.3 % of the patients taking Eliquis had a stroke or clotting event every year compared with 1.6% of the patients taking warfarin.
 The yearly rates in the second study were 1.6% for patients taking Eliquis and 3.6% for patients taking aspirin.

 What is the risk associated with Eliquis?

-The most frequent adverse reactions (seen in between 1 and 10 patients in 100) are anaemia (low red blood cell counts), haemorrhage (bleeding), contusion (bruising) and nausea (feeling sick) when Eliquis is used for prevention of venous thromboembolism.
-When used for the prevention of stroke or systemic embolism the most common are epistaxis (nose bleeds), contusion (bruising), haematuria (blood in urine) and bleeding in the gut and eye.
-For the full list of all side effects reported with Eliquis, see the package leaflet.
+The most frequent side effects with Eliquis (seen in between 1 and 10 patients in 100) are anaemia (low red blood cell counts), haemorrhage (bleeding), haematoma (a collection of blood under the skin), contusion (bruising) and nausea (feeling sick) when Eliquis is used for prevention of venous thromboembolism.
+When used for the prevention of stroke or systemic embolism the most common are epistaxis (nose bleeds), contusion (bruising), haematuria (blood in urine), haematoma and bleeding, in particular bleeding in the gut, eye, rectum and gums.
+When Eliquis is used for the treatment of deep vein thrombosis and pulmonary embolism and the prevention of their reoccurrence, the most common side effects are haemorrhage, haematoma, contusion, epistaxis, bleeding in the gut, rectum or gums, and haematuria (blood in the urine).

-Eliquis must not be used in patients who are hypersensitive (allergic) to apixaban or any of the other ingredients.
-It must not be used in patients who are actively bleeding, or who have liver disease which leads to problems with blood clotting and an increased risk of bleeding.
+Eliquis must not be used in patients who are actively bleeding, or who have liver disease which leads to problems with blood clotting and an increased risk of bleeding.
 The medicine must also not be used in patients with conditions putting them at risk of major bleeding, such as an ulcer in the gut, or in patients being treated with other anticoagulant medicines except in specific circumstances (see summary of product characteristics).

 Why has Eliquis been approved?